Ground-censors/ws3/docs/source/Chapt1.rst

 Defining AOI's
 ----------------
 For WSP defining an AOI is almost always the starting point.
 Generally, AOI's are defined in a spatially explicit way based on landscape features or landownership.
-If you are starting a WSP project HERE
+If you are starting a WSP project and are tasked with delineating an AOI the first place to start is by having a discussion with the project stakeholders.

 Landscape Classification
 ----------------